Giesl ejector: Fuel savings

-Giesl claimed that his ejector enabled a saving in coal of between 6 and 12% – although in practice the maximum saving was closer to 8% – and an increase in power of up to 20%.
+Giesl claimed that his ejector enabled a saving in coal of 6–12% – although in practice the maximum saving was closer to 8% – and an increase in power of up to 20%.
 Many railway administrations converted their steam engines to use Giesl ejectors, including the ÖBB, ČSD and Deutsche Reichsbahn (DR) in East Germany, as well as railway companies in Africa, China and in Japan (such as on the Class D51).
 The licence fees were not paid in every case, it being said that often they almost cancelled out the saving in coal.
 In the DR it was assessed that the Giesl ejectors would pay for themselves within a year, as a result of which they converted over 500 locomotives; primarily the Classes 38.10, 50, 52 and 65.10.

 Use in the United Kingdom

 Talyllyn Railway

 In 1958, Dr Giesl-Gieslingen approached British Railways to offer a free trial of the ejector.
 When this offer was turned down, the inventor made the same offer to the preserved Talyllyn Railway in Wales, and locomotive No. 4, Edward Thomas was fitted with one.
 Although a coal saving of 40% was officially announced at the time, this has since been disputed by the railway's chief engineer.
 The ejector was removed in 1969, and no difference in coal consumption was found.
 The ejector is now on display in the Narrow Gauge Railway Museum at Tywyn.